Skip to main content

 actionVersion: 'v1.2.3'

-// Generates: uses: pipecraft-lab/pipecraft/actions/detect-changes@v1.2.3
+// Generates: uses: the-craftlab/pipecraft/actions/detect-changes@v1.2.3

 // PipeCraft repo only (source mode)